Attraction Between Electron Pairs in High Temperature Superconductors: Numerical Results

 The predicted oscillatory-monotonic transition temperature is now explored for a range of the two free parameters: the total electron density $\rho$ and the residual static relative permittivity $\epsilon_\mathrm{r}$.
 For these a guide is provided by values for ceramic materials.
 The total electron density of zirconia ZrO$_2$ is $\rho = 1.65 \times 10^{30}$\,m$^{-3}$.
 The relative permittivity of typical ceramic insulators is on the order of $\epsilon_\mathrm{r} =$ $10^1$--$ 10^2$. \cite{ceram}

 Figure~\ref{Fig:pmf} shows the coion pair potential of mean force above and below the oscillatory transition close to contact.
 The results were obtained with the hypernetted chain approximation for the restricted primitive model binary electrolyte. \cite{Attard93} The qualitative difference that the transition makes is apparent.
+Increasing coupling corresponds to decreasing temperature at constant concentration, or increasing concentration at constant temperature, which is the case shown in the figure.

-At higher temperatures than those shown, the potential of mean force is monotonic repulsive and exponentially decaying.
-At the highest temperature shown, which is below the one component plasma transition value but above that predicted for the restricted primitive model, the potential of mean force turns negative at about $r=12.5$\,\AA\ and has very long oscillatory period (${\cal O}(10^{3})$\,\AA).
-The primary minimum in the clearly oscillatory case following the transition is rather shallow.
-It becomes deeper with approximately constant width as the temperature is decreased (i.e.\ the coupling is increased).
+At the lowest concentration shown 0.5\,M, the potential of mean force is monotonic repulsive and exponentially decaying.
+In this case the coupling is below the transition value predicted for the restricted primitive model and also below that predicted for the one component plasma.
+At the intermediate concentration in the figure, 1.0\,M, a shallow primary minimum appears with width on the order of $10^3$\,\AA.
+At the highest concentration shown, 2.0\,M, the primary minimum has become relatively deep and narrow, and the potential of mean force is clearly oscillatory with a noticeable barrier to the primary minimum.
 For the present parameters, the location of the transition predicted by the Debye-H\"uckel--Stillinger-Lovett approximation for the primitive model electrolyte, Eq.~(\ref{Eq:kDd=2}), is more or less equal to that observed in the one component plasma, Eq.~(\ref{Eq:G=2}).

 The molecular interpretation of the attraction is that it arises at high coupling from over-charging by counterions (or the background charge) combined with packing constraints.\cite{Attard93} As mentioned, it also occurs in the one component plasma.\cite{Brush66}